GianlucaFuwa/Schwinger-Metadynamics/README.md

 Measurements are outputted as .txt files in the chosen directories; you can use them to make plots as you wish.

-This code is partly based on an old version of the [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) package by Akio Tomiya et al.
+This code is partly inspired by an old version of the [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) package by Akio Tomiya et al.